 #Can a factory reset fix Netflix loading problems on my TV?

-A factory reset should be your last resort since it erases all apps, accounts, and custom settings.
-That said, it does resolve persistent software conflicts that other steps can’t fix.
-Before resetting, write down your Wi-Fi password and streaming service login credentials so you can set everything up again quickly afterward.
+A factory reset is your last resort.
+It erases all apps, accounts, and settings, but resolves persistent software conflicts that nothing else can fix.
+Write down your Wi-Fi password and login credentials first.